 Petroleum products are such an integral part of every thing we do, from our computers to our lights.
 And yet, sooner than we may wish, that time is coming.
 A world without petroleum products, or one in which they are unaffordably expensive, seems strange but not outside the realm of possibility.
 Do you have the skills needed to survive in a world without oil?

-We have ten years, and maybe less, before we will need something else to run our vehicles.
+We have ten years, and maybe less, he insisted, before we will need something else to run our vehicles.
 The problem is, he says, that ‘something else’ doesn’t really exist yet.

 From my very first blog posts back in 2010, my message has been simple – we are going to need to learn to create a future life without petroleum products, at least in the amounts that we currently use them.

 Whether the problem is low supply and unaffordable prices, or high supply with unprofitable prices, we are rapidly reaching the end of the oil era.